clangv/clangv/README.md

 - 👩‍💻 Currently working on:
   - Web scraping with Scrapy and MongoDB
   - Learning Cybersecurity at Coursera
-- 🌍 Active in tech communities like Bicol IT, SSC, and Cheerz!
+- 🌍 Active in tech communities like Bicol IT, and Cheerz!
 - 🎤 Occasionally volunteers at IT events to meet cool people & level up
 - 🔧 Always building, always experimenting, always learning.